BSc Hons Agriculture: Eligibility, Fees, Colleges, & Career 2026

 BSc Hons Agriculture Subjects and Syllabus

-The BSc Hons Agriculture program in Indian universities is a 4-year undergraduate course designed to provide comprehensive knowledge of agricultural sciences.
+The BSc Hons Agriculture program in Indian universities is a 4-year undergraduate course designed to provide full knowledge of agricultural sciences.
 The curriculum covers key areas such as agronomy, soil science, crop physiology, genetics, and plant breeding, while also including applied subjects like agricultural economics, irrigation, and farm management.
 The program is divided into 8 semesters, with a combination of core and elective subjects.
 Core subjects build a strong foundation in agricultural principles, whereas elective subjects allow students to specialize in areas of interest.
 Each semester typically carries 20–23 credit hours.
 The following table provides a year-wise breakdown of the syllabus, including core subjects, elective subjects, and credit hours.

 | Year | Semester | Core Subjects | Elective Subjects | Credit Hours |